Jbruslind/PersonalProjects/README.md

 ##	UWROV19

 This project is the Underwater ROV team 2018-2019 circuit board files.
+These circuits were specially designed so that they would fit inside a cylindrical pressure housing.
+Because of this we were able to use a standard PCB footprint for all our designs .
-All of these were custom designed to fit with the ROV.
+All of these were either designed by me or with me as the team lead.

+The basic idea was to abstract certain, similar components of an Underwater ROV onto these circuit boards and then to connect them all together inside a pressure housing.
+These components included: Brushless motor control, power supply/delivery, sensor integration (pressure, distance, angular rotation), ground station signal delivery and actuator control.

 ## More information can be found ![here!](https://github.com/Jbruslind/PersonalProjects/tree/master/Altium_Circuitmaker%20Projects/UROV1819)